Cyber law

 A Cyberlaw Podcast — without Stewart Baker at last!

 You’ve begged for it inside the feedback, so right here it is.
-With Stewart Baker off the grid at the lowest of the Grand Canyon, David Kris, Maury Shenk, and Brian Egan take merciless benefit to extol the virtues of information privateness and the European Union.
+With Stewart Baker off the grid at the lowest of the Grand Canyon, David Kris, Maury Shenk, and Brian Egan take merciless advantage to extol the virtues of information privacy and the European Union.
 Maury interviews James Griffiths, a journalist based in Hong Kong and the author of the new ebook, The Great Firewall of China: How to Build and Control an Alternative Version of the Internet.

 Related posts